-- A parent/carer's first point of contact should be the child's teacher to share concerns - Parents/carers can also arrange to meet the SENCO or Headteacher - Parent Partnership (independent, free advice for parents of children with SEND): www3.hants.gov.uk/parentpartnership - Support4SEND - IPSEA (Independent Parental Special Education Advice): www.ipsea.org.uk
+- A parent/carer's first point of contact should be the child's teacher to share concerns. - Parents/carers can also arrange to meet the SENCO or Headteacher. - Support4SEND - IPSEA (Independent Parental Special Education Advice): www.ipsea.org.uk

 Who should I contact if I am considering whether my child should join the school?